sagemathinc/cocalc/notes/april2014.md

-- [ ] migrate all projects again; update quota information using du script.
+- [ ] migrate all projects again

+- [ ] update quota information using du script.

+--> - [ ] UI -- display current project state clearly somewhere (and make it so move is never automatic but prompted)

 - [ ] display snaphot times as local time (and timeago if not too slow)

 - [ ] move/copy/delete/download

-- [ ] UI -- display current project state clearly somewhere (and make it so move is never automatic but prompted)

 - [x] optimize file listing display